andybala/curiousily.github.com/_posts/2016-12-14-about-time-part-2.markdown

 # Outsourcing (most of) the scheduling

 Back to the matter at hand: what is the perfect daily schedule?
 The truth is I don't know.
 I believe nobody does.
-However, can we get very close to achieving it?
+However, can we make a really good one?

 Two opposing forces seems to play an important role here.
 Is the schedule doable?
 Does the schedule maximize the completion of your goals?